mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 * Report the U.S. White House Reviewed March 13, 2020: "PanCAP Adapted U.S. Government COVID - 19 Response Plan March 13, 2020" [https://int.nyt.com/data/documenthelper/6819-covid-19-response-plan/d367f758bec47cad361f/optimized/full.pdf#page=1](https://int.nyt.com/data/documenthelper/6819-covid-19-response-plan/d367f758bec47cad361f/optimized/full.pdf#page=1)
   * Since that report was reviewed in the White House, malfeasance and misfeasance seem to have followed.
 For an illustration from 2020-07-09, see: [https://pbs.twimg.com/media/EccYWIoXkAAjgTT?format=jpg&name=medium](https://pbs.twimg.com/media/EccYWIoXkAAjgTT?format=jpg&name=medium)
 * WEF Strategic Intelligence on COVID-19 [https://intelligence.weforum.org/topics/a1G0X000006O6EHUA0?tab=publications](https://intelligence.weforum.org/topics/a1G0X000006O6EHUA0?tab=publications)
+* An excellent non-scientific description of the various threads of vaccine activity: "What if the First Coronavirus Vaccines Aren’t the Best?"
+By Carl Zimmer [https://www.nytimes.com/2020/08/27/health/covid-19-vaccines.html](https://www.nytimes.com/2020/08/27/health/covid-19-vaccines.html)

 **Historical Notes**
 * This is not the first pandemic of this nature.
 There were quite a few others in addition to the well-known 1918-1919 Flu pandemic.
 See "The Flu -- A brief history of influenza in U.S. America, Europe, Hawaii."
 By A. Mouritz, 1921, hosted on [https://www.gutenberg.org/files/61607/61607-h/61607-h.htm](https://www.gutenberg.org/files/61607/61607-h/61607-h.htm)